madetech/handbook/team-norms/retrospectives.md

 ## Retrospectives

-These retrospectives occur every 2 weeks on a Friday.
-There are 2 hours booked for this purpose.

 There are two elements to retrospectives:

 * Retrospective (smaller groups performing retrospectives)
 * Comradrospective (whole company retrospective format)

+### Schedule

+Retrospectives should occur at least once every two weeks and should take 30-60 minutes.
+Comradrospectives are scheduled every 2 weeks on Friday for 60 minutes.

 ### Purpose